nikithareddyb/nikithareddyb/README.md

 ### Hi there 👋 I'm Nikitha Bramadi
 This is my portfolio of my personal and academic projects.
-- 🔭 I’m currently working on an Audio2Sign system that translates audio to sign language video utilizing NMT and Generative AI techniques.
-I'm currently working towards Data Engineering Speciality Certification with AWS.
+- 🔭 I’m currently working on building domain-specific Large Language Models.
 - 🌱 I’m currently learning cloud-based MLOps techniques and tools.
-- 👯 I’m looking to collaborate on any open-source data science, engineering, and analytics projects.
+- 👯 I’m looking to collaborate on any open-source data science, and engineering.
-- 🤔 I’m looking for help with identifying the best approach towards model deployment for existing trained models.
-- 💬 Ask me about big data and analytics queries.
+- 💬 Ask me about big data engineering architecting.
 - 📫 How to reach me: nikithareddy0509@gmail.com
 - 😄 Certifications:
       - Machine Learning Specialization from DeepLearning.AI